PatStepien/Patstepien/README.md

-I am currently studying Computer Science at the University of Plymouth.
-I have limited skills in: C#, Java, JavaScript and Kotlin.
+I am currently studying Computer Science at the University of Plymouth and have limited skills in: C#, Java, JavaScript and Kotlin.